leonstel/leonstel.github.io/blogs/gmap2.md

 features, factory methods and method abstraction will accompany our road.

 ## Google Maps Instance
+First things first, what is the first step you could take for structuring google maps code?

 - why
     - initializes raw gmap obj
     - one raw gmap obj reference in whole app, so if something from an other place calls a manipulative